L. Hoster Brewing Company

-The L. Hoster Brewing Company is set of historic buildings in the Brewery District of Columbus, Ohio.
+The L. Hoster Brewing Company is set of historic buildings in the Brewery District of Columbus, Ohio, United States.
 The site was listed on the National Register of Historic Places in 2009.

 The complex is under renovation, expected to be completed in summer 2023.
 The new development will be called Front & Fulton; it will have restaurant, cafe, bar, office, and apartment spaces.

 Attributes

 In 2019, the site included eight buildings, constructed from about 1887 to 1967.
 The easternmost building was a 1960s-era Wasserstrom store.

 History

 The brewing company was established in 1836 in the present-day Brewery District.
 It grew to encompass numerous buildings.
 By 1892, it became the leading Columbus brewery and a household name in Ohio.
 Around 1920, Prohibition began to hinder the industry, and the brewery created soda and imitation beer products, though without success, forcing its closure.

 A portion of the building, facing Front Street, was demolished for "future development" in 1965, by S.G.
 Loewendick & Sons.